Adrian Shepherd: Summary

 A PhD in Neural Computing at UCL followed, after which he joined Prof. Janet Thornton's group to work on protein structure prediction.
 After a further spell at UCL working on the CATH database for Prof. Christine Orengo, Adrian joined Birkbeck as a Lecturer in Bioinformatics in 2002.
-He became a Senior Lecturer in Computational Biology in the Department of Biological Sciences in 2009 and becomes a Reader in Computational Biology in October 2014.
+He became a Senior Lecturer in Computational Biology in the Department of Biological Sciences in 2009 and a Reader in Computational Biology in 2014.

 Since 2006, when he became a founding member of the ImmunoGrid Consortium, a major focus for his research has been immunoinformatics.
 He was a "named expert" contributing to the development of the Virtual Physiological Human Roadmap (see Seeding the EuroPhysiome: A Roadmap to the Virtual Physiological Human).

 Currently his research group is working on immune responses to several viruses that have a major global impact on human health (influenza A, HIV, hepatitis B virus, herpes simplex virus) and immune responses to protein therapeutics (notably replacement factor VIII used in the treatment of haemophilia A).
-He also retains an interest more general computational methods relevant to the field (notably biomedical text mining and data visualisation).
+He also retains an interest in more general computational methods relevant to the field (notably biomedical text mining and data visualisation).